Pupil Stabs Teacher To Death At French School - UrduPoint

 Pupil Stabs Teacher To Death At French School

-The teacher of Spanish, 52, was teaching a class at the school in the seaside town of Saint-Jean-de-Luz when the 16-year-old attacked her with a knife, the prosecutor said.
+The victim, Agnes Lassalle, 52, was teaching a Spanish class at the school in the seaside town of Saint-Jean-de-Luz when the 16-year-old attacked her with a knife, the prosecutor said.

 "He was very calm.
 He got closer to her and plunged a big knife into her chest without saying anything," she added.